mockito/mockito-scala/README.md

     *   Full support when only some arguments in a method are by-name, but we use NO matchers at all
     *   Partial support when only some arguments in a method are by-name and we use specific matchers, in this scenario the stubbing will only work if the by-name arguments are the last ones in the method signature
+*   Adds support for working with default arguments

 The companion object also extends the trait to allow the usage of the API without mixing-in the trait in case that's desired